Overlord1029302/whackingmice/README.md

 # whackingmice
-whacking mice. goofy game made with html,css and js. this took more time than usual since this isnt my usual style of making websites
+whacking mice. goofy game made with html,css and js. used a tut from geeksforgeeks to be "unique"